GeorgeCrossIV/Neo4JEmployeeAPI/README.md

     - update the Uri setting to "bolt://localhost:<port>", where port is the port number assigned by Visual Studio
     - update the password; will mostly likely be "neo4j" if its a standard default desktop installation
 - Run the Neo4JEmployeeAPI project.
 By default, a local website should launch.
+- Notes on local implementation
+  - Install and run Neo4J desktop edition.
+  - Use the IIS Express that's deployed with Visual Studio, unless greater control of the web server is desired